hire-us/hire-us/README.md

 # We're ready for new opportunities.

-Our project is going to be closed but we are a well-established team with great processes and we're ready to work on all together on new projects.
+We're an experienced and process-driven development team currently accepting applications for new projects.

-You might be interested if you're looking for a team to build a fully fledged product: web, mobile applications for all platforms, and backend.
+We're an excellent fit for businesses aimed at building fully fledged products including: web, multi-platform mobile applications, and back-end coding.

 Who we are: